 Every employee and director is responsible for ensuring that violations of high ethical standards are immediately reported and addressed promptly.
-Reports of suspected violations may be made in person or in writing, confidentially or anonymously, to a Supervisor, Human Resources Manager, the President/CEO, the Chair of the Board Audit Committee, or by use of "MySafeWorkplace" either via the internet (www.MySafeWorkplace.com) or by telephone (800-461-9330).
+Reports of suspected violations may be made in person or in writing, confidentially or anonymously, to a Supervisor, VP of Human Resources and Organizational Development, the President/CEO, the Chair of the Board Audit Committee, or by use of the Employee Reporting System as approved.
 All such reports will be investigated promptly and appropriate corrective action will be taken as necessary.
 Any employee or director who makes a report in good faith and on reasonable belief may do so without fear of harassment, retaliation or retribution.